-5 Easy Tips for Returning Those Unwanted Holiday Gifts without Hassle
+5 Easy Tips for Returning Those Unwanted Holiday Gifts Without the Usual Hassle

-Help avoid all of the stress that often comes along with holiday gift returns
+Help avoid the stress that often comes along with holiday gift returns

 Gift Returning Made Easy